 Everyone says you have to see Great Smoky Mountains National Park.
 But being a “must see” doesn’t mean it can’t surprise you.
 Learn more about this classically North Carolina destination, and then go beyond the guidebook with our insider tips.

 It’s the most visited site in the national park system, and with good reason: Great Smoky Mountains National Park boasts some of the tallest peaks in the eastern United States, an ecosystem that contains 100,000 different types of plants and animals, 850 miles of hiking trails, brilliant fall color, impressive waterfalls, top-notch camping sites and more than 90 historic structures.

 Plan Your Visit

 The park covers 521,085 scenic acres along North Carolina’s western border.
-The main entrance is just outside of Cherokee on U.S. 441 North at the Oconaluftee Visitor Center, which is open year-round.
-This is an ideal place to begin your visit – nature exhibits, a bookstore, a re-created mountain farm and an easy talking trail along the Oconaluftee River all set the scene for your park visit.
+The main entrance is just outside of Cherokee on US 441 North at the Oconaluftee Visitor Center, which is open year-round.
+This is an ideal place to begin your visit: nature exhibits, a bookstore, a re-created mountain farm and an easy walking trail along the Oconaluftee River, the only dog-friendly trail within Great Smoky Mountains National Park in NC, all set the scene for your park visit.

 From here, a world of outdoor opportunity awaits.
 There are 384 miles of road to choose from in the Smokies, and auto tours of the park offers access to panoramic views, rushing mountain streams and waterfalls, weathered historic buildings and lush hardwood forests stretching to the horizon.